The Focus on Men’s Health: Essential Tips for Wellness and Disease Prevention

 Every June, Men’s Health Week (usually the week leading up to and including Father’s Day) focuses on highlighting awareness of preventable health problems and encourages early detection and treatment of disease among boys and men.
 This week provides an opportunity for providers, the media, public policy makers, and individuals to encourage boys and men to get regular medical advice and early treatment for injury and disease.
 According to the CDC, in the US men on average die five years earlier than women, and the three leading causes of death are: heart disease, cancer and unintentional injuries.

-Increase physical activity by including every week a regular exercise routine of at least 150 minutes of moderate intensity aerobic exercise or 75 minutes vigorous aerobic exercise.
+• Increase physical activity (with medical clearance, of course) by including every week a regular exercise routine of at least 150 minutes of moderate intensity aerobic exercise or 75 minutes vigorous aerobic exercise.
 Include muscle strengthening activity twice a week.
 Regular exercise helps prevent heart disease, maintain a healthy weight, and improve physical and mental well-being.

 Melanoma is a skin cancer, the risk increases in men over 50 years and higher among Caucasians.
 Some of the precautions when outside would include: spending time in shade, use of sunscreen with SPF 30 or higher, reapplying sunscreen in case of sweating or swimming once in every 2 hours, and wearing protective clothing.
 Avoid tanning beds as they are a harmful source of UV radiation.

-Most common cancer diagnosis among American men over the age 50 is prostate cancer followed by colorectal cancer.
+The most common cancer diagnosis among American men over the age 50 is prostate cancer followed by colorectal cancer.
 Prostate cancer is associated with signs of trouble urinating, developing pain when urinating, or the presence of blood in urine.
-Blood tests, prostate exam, and colonoscopy may be recommended, please consult a doctor for further information.
+Blood tests, prostate exam, and colonoscopy may be recommended, so please consult with your doctor for further information.

 Dietary supplements and other natural products are promoted to address men’s health issue, however there is no scientific evidence on the effectiveness and safety of these supplements.